 As far as co-occurring eating disorders and substance use disorders, the relationship is strong.
 The relationship varies between eating disorders, but a teen with Anorexia Nervosa (AN) is 3x more likely to suffer from a substance use disorder, and with Bulimia Nervosa (BN) a teen is 4.6x more likely to suffer from a substance use disorder.
 Co-occurrence between these conditions applies in the other direction as well, as over 35% of people with a substance use disorder also have a co-occurring eating disorder.

 Among teens with substance use disorders in America, somewhere between 50% to 71% of them also suffer from a mental health condition.
 When substance abuse and mental illness are co-occurring, the treatment and recovery process can be more difficult than it would be for one condition alone.
-Finding comprehensive, dual-diagnosis care that can provide treatment for both conditions at the same time will give someone the best possible chance of achieving long-term recovery and living a happy and healthy life.
+Finding comprehensive, integrated care that can provide treatment for both conditions at the same time will give someone the best possible chance of achieving long-term recovery and living a happy and healthy life.

 Mental Health Resources For Teens